 20.4.1 Throughout the rally, both crew members must have a valid driving licence and must observe the national traffic laws.
-Infringements will be referred to the clerk of the course.

 20.4.2 In the case of an infringement of the traffic laws committed by a crew participating in the rally, the police officers or officials having noted the infringement must inform the offender thereof, in the same way as for normal road users.